 Blair Tempero: So we found that we do have repeatable tasks at the start, and at the end of each development.
 So you’ve got the vision workshop, you’ve got the wireframes that we know kind of how long they take, and how much effort they involve.
 And we know the deployment process, we know that we have to go to camp, we have to get this signed off, it has to go into each environment and get tested.
 So it’s that those green fields in between that really struggle because it’s the first time you’ve done a lot of this stuff, you struggle to actually give the business a good estimate of how long it’s gonna take.
 And that’s the challenge

 Shane Gibson: That we all have when we do Agile with BI.

 Juan Dione: That to me is not necessarily about the Agile is all about cutting a little bit of the anxiety.
 Because even if we look at project management, traditional basis, you always plan and then you are dancing the project you have new information, and you update that plan and that completely iterates on the project and that will change tasks that will change critical paths that will change dates.
 So to me the whole fixation having a nice plan in a sheet of paper always is more in some people’s minds that actual work.
 So no I completely agree and I would love a world where that’s not needed, but we were still going through the change.

 Shane Gibson: It’s part of the journey.

 Blair Tempero: Well, that’s great to talk to one.
 I know we talk every day, but it’s not every day you get recorded.
 And it gets used on your performance review.

 Blair Tempero: Not only tracking.
 It’s been fun.
 We’ll catch up again and we’ll cover some other gritty agile topics.

-Facundo Dione: That sounds great.
+Juan Dione: That sounds great.
 Thank you a lot for having me.
 This has been really fun.
 And I hope to be here again.
 Thank you both.